dpck/bundle/README.md

 [![npm version](https://badge.fury.io/js/%40depack%2Fbundle.svg)](https://npmjs.org/package/@depack/bundle)

 `@depack/bundle` is The Source Code For The Bundle Logic To Prepare Temp Files.
+Because Google Closure Compiler cannot import _JSX_ files, we create a temp directory to put them in there, and also allow to update `preact` to `@externs/preact` in the temp as well, so that _Preact_ can be referenced separately from the compiled code.

 ```sh
 yarn add -E @depack/bundle